Aman-Singh-Samant/code-editor/README.md

 # live demo :
 ## https://aman-singh-samant.github.io/code-editor/

-## the number of requests to api are 50 per day.
+## The number of requests to API is 50 per day.

+The app is using monaco editor and oceanic theme.
+Compilation is done using Judge() in RapidAPI.
+It has 4 button components (save, copy, lock, compile), one select element for selecting language, and notifications are created using toastify.

 # React + Vite